Randall-HYLA/FW-surrogacy/README.md

 Surrogacy analysis was conducted using R software version 4.3.0.
 The analyses were executed with the spatial conservation-planning software Zonation (v3.1) and the R package "zonator" (v.0.6.0).
 To facilitate the analyses, additional packages, including raster v3.6, dplyr v1.1.2, pracma v2.4.2, and Rmisc v1.5.1, were also employed

+Instructions:

+The codes to run the analyses are very straight forward and well commented in the R scripts.
+You need to run the codes following the numbers in the R script names.
+The spatial data files to run the analyses are stored in matrices and .rds format to load in R using the R scripts.
+The R scripts contains the steps/code to install additional dependencies such as zonator, which works aligned with the software Zonation.

+Please download these files, and set your working directory appropriately in R.

 <img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10286100.svg">